Additional reading from www.astronomynotes.com

 Want to learn more?

-Cassini is currently surveying many of Saturn's moons, and, like the Galileo satellite mission to Jupiter, its results have revolutionized our understanding of Saturn's moons.
+Cassini has completed surveying many of Saturn's moons, and, like the Galileo satellite mission to Jupiter, its results have revolutionized our understanding of Saturn's moons.
 We now have many impressive images of the larger moons of Saturn.